r9sun-ucsd/cse15l-lab-reports/Lab2.md

 For this string server task, I used the following code to complete the job:
 ![Image](StringServerCode.PNG)

-The following are a couple examples of the code working:
+The following are a couple examples of the code working with answers below:
 ![Image](StringServerExample1.PNG)
+In this example, the handleRequest method in the Handler class and the main method in the StringServer class were run.
+The relevant argument passed to the handler method is the URL link, minus the domain name.
+It breaks down the rest of the URL and only operates on the information given after the query.
+If the query is specific and valid, it reads whatever information is on

 ![Image](StringServerExample2.PNG)

 ## Part 2
 The bug for analysis here is the testReverseInPlace function for the ArrayExamples.